 Easy college classes provide a legitimate way to earn required credits, without taxing your brain too much, and they aren’t just for freshmen or dummies.
 Honors students enjoy taking an easy class once in a while, too.
 If you are trying to stay on the Dean’s List, you can raise your GPA (and maintain your sanity) by taking one or more easy classes at the same time you have to take a particularly tough course.

-An easy class cannot be guaranteed, since it depends on the college and the instructor.
+An easy class cannot always be guaranteed, since it depends on the college and the instructor.
 Even the same course can vary in difficulty depending on who is teaching it.
-Some professors make it a whole lot more time-consuming when it comes to homework than it needs to be.
-It’s the same with the way they grade, including tests, as to how strict they are.
-Also, a class that is simple for one person may be difficult for another, so look for those that pique your interests and capitalize on your talents (e.g. art, music, or writing).
+Some professors make it a lot more time-consuming when it comes to homework than it needs to be.
+It can also depend on the way they grade tests, as to how strict they are.
+Moreover, a class that is simple for one person may be difficult for another, so look for those that pique your interests and capitalize on your talents (e.g. art, music, or writing).

 In general, science labs are more demanding just because there’s extra work involved.
 Humanities classes typically require a lot of reading, writing, and research.
 A foreign language course may be easy or hard depending on your familiarity with the language.
 Math classes can be difficult if you’re not good at math, and English classes can be challenging if you’re not good at writing.
 (But remedial versions of Math and English are commonly available.)